 While each state has the power to issue a divorce decree for its residents, the judicial system in general frowns on two cases in two different courts attempting to determine the same issues between the same parties.
 Usually when two spouses file for divorce in two different counties or states, the spouse who files first can succeed in having the other spouse’s case dismissed.
 Whether this is possible depends on several factors including, the time of filing, the rules for initiating dissolution in the state or county, where evidence exists that the parties will need to determine the case, and the rules of the state where filings were made regarding priority of petitions.

 This can get a little confusing, but simultaneous divorce petitions are relatively easy to fix with the help of a skilled family law attorney.
-The lawyers at Ashby Law can help you determine the best court for your divorce case and can help correct problems with initial filings.
-If you are getting a divorce or need to file an action for child support, contact Ashby Law today by calling 590-572-3700.
+The lawyers at Pacific Northwest Family Law can help you determine the best court for your divorce case and can help correct problems with initial filings.
+If you are getting a divorce or need to file an action for child support, contact Pacific Northwest Family Law today by calling 590-572-3700.